-Students registered in an internship for credit or transitional service opportunities are allowed to participate in their in-person work-based learning activities outside of BPS school buildings.
+Students registered in an internship for credit, transitional service opportunity, or registered in a class with a work-based learning opportunity tied to curriculum are allowed to participate in their in-person work-based learning activities outside of BPS school buildings.
 Students, parents, and business/community partners must agree to adhere to all COVID-19 related safety protocols as directed by the district, city, county, or state while the student is at their internship or transitional service opportunity.
 Students may also be asked to adhere to additional safety guidelines, mandates, or protocols ordered by a business in order to accommodate their internship or transitional service opportunity.